Dyslecix-Dev/github-tutorial/README.md

 - Pull Request - Shows the changes in a branch to other people and allows them to accept, reject, or suggest additional changes to your branch.
 - Pull Request Review - Examining another contributor's changes and giving them feedback.
 - Repository - A project containing files and folders.
 A repository tracks versions of these files and folders.
+- Secure Hash Algorithm (SHA) - A reference to a specific object (e.g. a commit in GitHub).
 - Semantic Versioning - A formal convention for specifying compatibility using a three-part version number: major version, minor version, and patch (e.g. 1.0.0).
   - A backward compatible fix (i.e. patch release) increments the third digit (e.g. 1.0.1).
   - A backward compatible new feature (i.e. minor release) increments the middle digit and resets the third digit (e.g. 1.1.0).
   - A breaking update (i.e. major release) increments the first digit, and resets the middle and last digits (e.g. 2.0.0).
 - Task List - A list of checkboxes that is useful for tracking issues and pull requests.
 If it is included in the body of an issue or pull request, a progress indicator will appear.
 - Version - A different iteration of updated software (e.g. operating systems, apps, dependencies, etc.).

+## Git commands

+- `git blame` - Displays the contents of a file, which lines were modified, and the author of those modifications.

 ## Notes